dassit-sys/SCLikesScraper/README.md

 Alternatively, if you use yt-dl GUI, click the arrow next to "download" and select "Batch download from file..." and select your report.txt file.
 Enjoy!

+## Arguments
+Currently the only optional argument is -showlines.
+When ran it will also print out each line number where a valid URL was found in the .html file.

 ## About The Project
 Having accumulated over 700 likes on my Soundcloud account, I was looking for a way to save them locally in case Soundcloud ever went under, or in case I ever get my third copyright strike.
 However, Soundcloud does not have a "export" function.
 So, I made one.
 This project has been around for over a year, but only recently had I thought that others might find it useful also.